Kristis/iot-relay42/README.md

 ### Docker
 **__ NOT FINISHED__**
-There is issue with Kafka component, dataloader can connect to it, because kafka can not elect leader.
-Something something ```KAFKA_ADVERTISED_HOST_NAME```.
-All components are in place, but still needs work to be done.
+There is issue with Kafka component, dataloader can connect to it, but kafka cannot elect leader.
+Possibily, there is an issue with ```KAFKA_ADVERTISED_HOST_NAME```.
+All components are in place, but still needs work to find the root cause and fix it.